New Years Deals:

 Is the Dualtron Ultra 2 worth it?

-With three 72V models for the 2021 riding season, MiniMotors offers 3 great options for your extreme performance electric scooter needs.
-The Dualtron Ultra 2 is the lowest cost of the bunch, but don’t let the price tag fool you, the Ultra 2 is packed with extreme performance and the latest innovative features, giving you the best value for your money.
+With three 72V models for the 2021 riding season, MiniMotors offers three great options for your extreme-performance electric scooter needs.
+The Dualtron Ultra 2 is the lowest cost, but don’t let the price tag fool you; the Ultra 2 is packed with extreme performance and the latest innovative features, giving you the best value for your money.